Kotti/Kotti/docs/configuration.rst

 --------

 Kotti is configured using an INI configuration file.
-The installation_ section explains how to get hold of a sample configuration file.
+The ref:`installation` section explains how to get hold of a sample configuration file.
 The ``[app:main]`` section in it might look like
 this: